 I rented several different types of cars in Spain.
 From Opel Corsa to Renault Captur, but I was the happiest in my tiny Fiat 500.

-The smallest car still holds 1 suitcase and a bag in the trunk, but when you’re a couple travelling in Spain, you can always use the backseat if you have more luggage.
+The smallest car still holds 1 suitcase and a bag in the trunk, but when you’re a couple traveling in Spain, you can always use the backseat if you have more luggage.

-Only downside to the smallest car: they don’t have a lot of horse power.
-Expect to put the pedal to the floor when driving up hill and for driving in the mountains it might be wise to upgrade one class to get more horse power under the hood.
+The only downside to the smallest car: they don’t have a lot of horsepowers.
+Expect to put the pedal to the floor when driving uphill.
+And when you plan to drive a lot in the mountains it might be wise to upgrade one class to get more horsepowers under the hood.

 Big international car rental companies are widely available at airports but if you’re not earning points with them, it might be cheaper to rent a car via a local car rental company.